penntaylor/redearthfarms-website/README.md

   * ensure that "Commit directly to the `master` branch." is selected
   * click the "Commit changes" button
   * (THIS PART ISN'T SET UP YET) After ~20 seconds, the live website should be updated with your changes.
 Test by browsing to the site and being sure to refresh the particular page(s) you edited.

 # For anyone else who is looking at this repo

-There isn't anything available here that isn't available directly from our website, except for some of the python scripts that make the sauage.
+There isn't anything available here that isn't available directly from our website, except for some of the python scripts that make the sausage.